secretGeek/dod/README.md

-# dod
+# DOS on DOPE

-*DOS on dope.
-The last MVC Web framework you'll ever need*
+*The last MVC Web framework you'll ever need*

 When you've done everything you can with [Ruby On Rails](http://rubyonrails.org/)